atishayshukla/centMachine-chef/README.md

+# Notes

+Since we are running chef exec rspec a lot, we can use GUARD.

+In the ruby it acts as a watcher for the file and then do some actions

+Guard is a gem, so to install it what we can do is create a file in the cookbook and say 'Gemfile'

+Refer to my Gemfile in redis cookbook which is in chef-practice repo

+Then after preparing gemfile do 'chef exec bundle install' to install them on your repo

+Then do chef exec guard

+Then finally do chef exec guard init -- This will give a Guardfile in the cookbook dir

+guard is not working lets skip it

+lets create lwrp

+chef generate lwrp <Name>

+give action in lwrp as :install

+guard :rspec, cmd: "chef exec rspec" do
+	require "guard/rspec/dsl"
+	dsl = Guard::Rspec::Dsl.new(self)

+  # Rspec files
+  rspec = dsl.rspec
+  watch(rspec.spec_helper) { rspec.spec_dir }
+  watch(rspec.spec_support) { rspec.spec_dir }
+  watch(rspec.spec_files)

+  # Recipe files
+  watch(%r{^r(recipes)/(.+)\.rb$}) { rspec.spec_dir }

 # Overview

 Every Chef installation needs a Chef Repository.
 This is the place where cookbooks, roles, config files and other artifacts for managing systems with Chef will live.
 We strongly recommend storing this repository in a version control system such as Git and treat it like source code.